By: Katja & Victoria

 Glide along the waterways past villages, temples, churches, wading buffalos, people bathing and fishermen hauling in their catch.
 Kids can help the driver steer the ‘floating hotel’ and wave to the local children heading off to school.

-3. Ride a camel
+3. Ride a Camel in the Desert

 If you’re not seeing elephants, chances are that you’ve spotted a camel.
 But really the best way to experience this animal is on a camel safari into the desert.
 The Thar desert around Jaisalmer in northern Rajasthan is one of the most popular places to enjoy this Indian experience.
 Ride through the desert on camel back and camp out under the stars.
 It’s a wonderful way to escape the cities and witness rural desert life.